OfficeDev/open-xml-docs/docs/how-to-insert-a-new-slide-into-a-presentation.md

 ms.date: 11/01/2017
 localization_priority: Priority
 ---
-# How to: Insert a new slide into a presentation (Open XML SDK)
+# Insert a new slide into a presentation (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 to insert a new slide into a presentation programmatically.